CTF-handbooks/map-maker-handbook/HANDBOOK.md

   Repeat the same process for every enabled team.

-* To add treasure chests to your map, click the `Add Chest Zone` button to add a chest zone.
-A chest zone is an area where the treasure chests will spawn randomely.
+* To add treasure chests to your map, click the `Add Chest Zone` button to add a chest-zone.
+A chest-zone is an area where the treasure chests will spawn randomly.
 You can add multiple chest zones.
 Click on the `Chest Zone - (0,0,0) - (0,0,0)` button for each chest zone to select each chest zone's area.
 You can only add one chest zone and have it cover the whole map, or you can add several different chest zones.
-You can edit the amount of chests that will spawn randomly in each chest-zone.
+You can edit the number of chests that will spawn randomly in each chest-zone.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/65433e30-3307-4ab5-811d-cfcbc72e085b)

   You can click the `X` button to remove a chest zone.
-Make sure each team gets around the same amount of chests on their side!
+Make sure each team gets around the same number of chests on their side!

 * Once you finish configuring the map, click the `Finish Editing` button at the very bottom to finish.